 Entering his 18th season at the Capstone in 2014, Murphy has built a dominant program from scratch, starting as an assistant coach during the program's inaugural 1997 season before taking over as head coach in 1999

 Habetz's primary duties include outfield play and team offense.
 She also contributes significantly to the evaluation of recruits.
-In the national championship season of 2012, Habetz along with the rest of the staff was named the NFCA National Coaching Staff of the year.

-"Alyson is a great role model for our players and future recruits," Murphy said.
+"Alyson is a great role model for our players and future recruits," Murphy says.
 "She is one of the most outstanding people I have met.
 She was a dream to coach and she is even better to coach with.
 I think she's the best assistant coach in the country.
-She has turned down several head coaching jobs already and she just keeps getting better and better each year."
+She has turned down several head coaching jobs already and she keeps getting better and better each year."